zeon-studio/hugoplate/content/english/technical-editing/_index.md

 {{< accordion title="Credit" class="border-indigo-900 border-1 bg-slate-50" >}}

 While it's not necessary to do so, I would be over the moon if you would credit me in the colophon of your pattern.
-I think it's generally a nice thing to do, and it also gives credibility to your work, showing people that "Yes, this pattern was professionally tech edited.
-This designer cares."
+I think it's generally a nice thing to do, and including my name also gives credibility to your work, showing people that this pattern was professionally tech edited.
+If you credit me, you will still retain all the intellectual property rights of the pattern.

 {{< /accordion >}}